deepmodeling/abacus-develop/docs/advanced/acceleration/cuda.md

 Setting both USE_ELPA and USE_CUDA to ON does not automatically enable ELPA to run on GPUs.
 ELPA support for GPUs needs to be enabled when ELPA is compiled. [enable GPU support](https://github.com/marekandreas/elpa/blob/master/documentation/INSTALL.md).

 The ABACUS program will automatically determine whether the current ELPA supports GPU based on the elpa/elpa_configured_options.h header file.
 Users can also check this header file to determine the GPU support of ELPA in their environment.
+ELPA introduced a new API elpa_setup_gpu in version 2023.11.001.
+So if you want to enable ELPA GPU in ABACUS, the ELPA version must be greater than or equal to 2023.11.001.

 ## Run with the GPU support by editing the INPUT script: